terroo/treepp/README.md

 ---

 ## Default `tree`
-If you want it to be your default tree, run:
+If you want it to be your default `tree` command, run:

 ```bash
 sudo apt remove tree